alysivji/talks/_proposals/topics/everyday-design-patterns--observer-pattern.md

     - Introduce problem -- set up a GitHub webhook that posts messages to Slack
     - Walkthrough initial solution: if statements checking for an event type and then performing an action
     - This gets out of hand as we add more events/actions; code is hard to read and tests become unmanageable
-    - Refactor to a decorator-based implementation from earlier
+    - Refactor to a decorator-based implementation from earlier; looks and feels Pythonic
-    - Aside: basic implementation of node's `EventEmitter`
+    - Aside: we just implemented node.js `EventEmitter` with decorators
-    - Aside: `pyee` library does and can plug into async event loops (both: asyncio and twisted)
+    - Aside: `pyee` library is a Python port of `EventEmitter`; can plug into async event loops (both: asyncio and twisted)
 - Closing (2 minutes)
     - Observer Pattern helps us design software that is loosely coupled
     - While implementations of the observer pattern are slightly different, they share the same building blocks
     - The important thing about Design Patterns is that they provide a shared vocabulary.
-Our discussions focus on higher-order abstractions, not low-level details
+We communicate using higher-order abstractions, not low-level details
     - When somebody mentions something is implemented with an observer pattern, you know what this means even though you do not know how it is implemented
     - Takeaway: if you like something about a library, find out why.
-Digging deeper will help you learn about these patterns and improve your design of software design
+Digging deeper will help you learn about these patterns and improve your software design skills

 ## Notes

 This will be my first time giving this talk.
-Because of this, I have conservatively estimated my outline at 25 minutes.
-If there is additional time, I plan to expand upon the Aside bullet points in the case study section.
+Because of this, I have estimated my outline at 25 minutes.
+If there is additional time, I plan to expand upon the *Aside* bullet points in the case study section.
 Can definitely get another 5-15 minutes of material in line with the overall theme of the talk.

 I have experience in giving talks on applied Object-Oriented Principles.
 I recently gave a talk on how if statements can be refactored into polymorphic classes (PyCon 2020, PyCon Balkan 2019, PyOhio 2019).
 Also have given a talk on the Facade Design Pattern (PyTennessee 2020, PyTexas 2020).